 Campus EPSB is an initiative designed to provide students with another way to earn high school and post-secondary credits, gain industry credentials, get ahead of their studies or prepare for post-secondary.
 Students can travel to another school or industry site for a semester to immerse themselves in an area of study that excites them, or get a start on their post-secondary education through evening dual credit courses.
 It's a great way for students to build on or discover their career passions and interests as they begin to plan their next steps.

 myBlueprint helps students in Kindergarten through Grade 12 learn about self-reflection, goal setting and portfolio building.
 This online interactive education and career-planning tool allows students to learn about pathways and occupations in an age-appropriate way.

-myBlueprint consists of two features that supports students based on their grade:
+There are two version of myBlueprint that support students based on their grade:

-Students and teachers can access their accounts by logging in through SchoolZone.
-Navigate to the Resources tab and click on the myBlueprint logo.
-Parents can log in through the myBlueprint page.
+Students and teachers can access their accounts by signing in through SchoolZone.
+Go to the Resources tab and click on the myBlueprint logo.
+Parents and guardians can sign in through the myBlueprint page.